jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (b) references to the Auditor-General must be read as references to an auditor appointed by the House of Representatives to audit the financial statements, statements of expenses and capital expenditure, and end-of-year performance information of Offices of Parliament; and
   (c) section 40(2)﻿(d) must be read as if an Office of Parliament were not required to comply with the requirement for the information on strategic intentions to set out and explain any other matters that may be specified by the Minister or responsible Minister, but were instead required to have regard to those matters in the preparation of that information; and
   (d) section 41 must be read as if the references in that section to the Minister were references to the Speaker.
-(2) Section 39(7)﻿(b) (which requires the information on strategic intentions to be accompanied by a statement that the information is consistent with the policy and performance expectations of the Government) does not apply to an Office of Parliament.
+(2) Section 39(7) (which requires the information on strategic intentions to be accompanied by a statement that the information is consistent with the policy and performance expectations of the Government) does not apply to an Office of Parliament.

+### 45FA Application of this Part to parliamentary agencies
+(1) This Part applies to a parliamentary agency, subject to subsection (2) and with the following (and any other necessary) modifications:
+  (a) references to a department must be read as references to a parliamentary agency; and (b) section 40(2)﻿(d) must be read as if a parliamentary agency were not required to comply with the requirement for the information on strategic intentions to set out and explain any other matters that may be specified by the Minister or responsible Minister, but were instead required to have regard to those matters in preparing that information; and
+  (c) section 41 must be read as if the references in that section to the Minister were references to the Speaker.
+(2) Section 39(7)﻿ (which requires the information on strategic intentions to be accompanied by a statement that the information is consistent with the policies and performance expectations of the Government) does not apply to a parliamentary agency.

 ### 45G This Part modified for purpose of applying Part to Offices of Parliament
 [Repealed]